eminmuhammadi/HideMyData/README.md

 include_once 'vendor/autoload.php';
 ```
 ## Coding
-Library class called as `eminmuhammadi\HideMyAss\HideMyAss` and requires main 3 options to use. `Secret Key` and `Private Key`  must be selected by individuals who need to use symmetric encryption.
+Library class called as `eminmuhammadi\HideMyAss\HideMyAss` and requires main 3 options to use. `Secret Key` and `public Key`  must be selected by individuals who need to use symmetric encryption.
 There are a couple of `algorithms` divided into 2 part.

 | 8 bytes | 16 bytes |
 |--------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|